Stephen Abram, Principal, Lighthouse Consulting Inc. and & Executive Director, Federation of Ontario Public Libraries (FOPL)

 Dick Kaser, Vice President of Content, Information Today

 Prior to joining ITI in 2001, Dick was Executive Director of NFAIS (the National Federation for Advanced Information Services).
-At NFAIS he directed the federation’s publishing and conference programming, in addition to providing consulting services to member organizations.
+At NFAIS he managed operations, directed the federation’s publishing and conference programming, and provided consulting services to member organizations.
 Dick held prior management positions with Chemical Abstracts Service—the producer of STN International—and the Macmillan Electronic Publishing Group, including Pergamon Press, Molecular Design Limited, BRS Software, the BRS and ORBIT search services, and Macmillan New Media.
 He has more than 25 years of experience in the information industry.
 Published widely—from scholarly journals to the popular press—Dick observes and comments frequently on the industry.

 He holds a B.S., summa cum laude, and with Honors in Journalism, from Ohio University and an M.A. in International Communications from Ohio State.